 Sourcing products from China and other foreign suppliers is a common practice in running a business in the U.S., but it’s not always easy.
 Many people recommend using Alibaba for sourcing goods out of China, but it always helps to have more than one choice.
 It’s never a good idea to go with your first choice without looking into other options, so the question worth asking is what Alibaba alternatives are there?

-Alibaba alternatives include suppliers such as Made in China, which specializes in sourcing products from the same locations as Alibaba, as well as options like IndiaMart and All.Biz that source from other places in the world.
+Alibaba alternatives include suppliers such as Made in China, which specializes in sourcing products from the same locations as Alibaba.
+Other options like IndiaMart and All.Biz source from other places in the world.
 There are many options for finding suppliers outside of Alibaba.

 Below, we take a close look at 19 of the most commonly used and reputable Alibaba alternatives.